 Is the Turbowheel Lightning worth it?

-For many of us, an electric scooter is just another more exhilarating way to get around.
+For many of us, the Turbo Wheel Lightning is just another more exhilarating way to get around.
 For me?
 It’s totally worth it.